-The Program will be responsible for ensuring the procurement of a North Carolina state-certified asbestos supervisor(s) and providing notification to the State Health Hazards Control Unit (HHCU) before all demolition (as defined in NESHAP 40 CFR § 61.141) work is commenced.
+NCORR is responsible for ensuring the procurement of a North Carolina state-certified asbestos supervisor(s) and providing notification to the State Health Hazards Control Unit (HHCU) before all demolition (as defined in NESHAP 40 CFR § 61.141) work is commenced.
 This notification is in addition to any other demolition permits that may be issued by other local municipal or county offices.
 The notification must be postmarked or received by the HHCU at least 10 working days prior to the commencement of the demolition activity.

-Please note that a demolition notification is required, even if no asbestos was identified by the facility/building inspection.
+A demolition notification is required, even if no asbestos was identified by the facility/building inspection.